Pulsar Navigation in the Solar System: Introduction

-After Guglielmo Marconi achieve the radio communication in 1895, navigation by radio as an aid has been practiced in Germany since 1907.
-Scheller invented the complimentary dot-dash guiding path, which can be seen as a 'landmark' for several decades of navigational aids.
-The first practical VHF radar system was installed on French ship in 1935.
-Radio navigation grow fast for the defense technique need in the World War II, the Long Range Navigation (Loran) system was invented.
-In 19 century, it was proposed that use artificial stellar navigation.
-Until 1960, the first satellite navigation system, Transit, was first successfully tested, used by the United States Navy.
-Then it evolved to Global Positioning System(GPS).
-The soviet also built the similar system - GLONASS for the same reason.
-Now the Global Navigation Satellite system(GNSS) in the realism and dreams still have Chinese BeiDou, Indian IRNSS(Indian Regional Navigational Satellite System), French DORIS(Doppler Orbitography and Radio-positioning Integrated System) and Japanese QZSS(The Quasi-Zenith Satellite System).
+After Guglielmo Marconi achieve the radio communication in 1895, navigation that use radio as an aid has been practiced in Germany since 1907.
+Scheller invent the complimentary dot-dash guiding path, which can be seen as a `landmark' for several decades of navigational aids.
+The first practical VHF radar system be installed on French ship in 1935.
+Radio navigation grow fast for the defense technique need in the World War II, the LOng RAnge Navigation (Loran) system is invented.
+In 19 century, it is proposed that use artificial stellar navigation.
+Until 1960, the first satellite navigation system, Transit, is first successfully tested, used by the United States Navy.
+Then it evolve to Global Positioning System (GPS).
+The soviet also build the similar system - GLONASS for the same reason.
+Now the Global Navigation Satellite system (GNSS) in the realism or dreams still have BeiDou, GALILEO et al.

-An Inertial Navigation System(INS) is a navigation aid that uses the computing and motion sensors to continuously track the position, orientation, and velocity (direction and speed of movement) of a moving object without the need for external references.
+An Inertial Navigation System (INS) is a navigation aid that uses the computing and motion sensors to continuously track the position, orientation, and velocity (direction and speed of movement) of a moving object without the need for external references.
 The gyroscopic compass (or gyro compass) was introduced in 1907.
-In 1942,the first INS be applied in V2 missile, then it be used in aeronautics, nautical and space widely.
+In 1942, the first INS be applied in V2 missile, then it be used in aeronautics, nautical and space widely.

-When GPS and INS still do not grown up, celestial navigation system(CNS) spread to aeronautics by US(B-52,FB111, B-1B,B-2A,C-141A,SR-71,F22 et al.) and Soviet(TU-16,TU-95,TU-160 et al.)\cite{pdl+01,w07}.
-Then the star tracker (i.e. track one star or planet or angle between it)\cite{mf63} be used to determine the attitude of the spacecraft in help orient the Apollo spacecraft enroute to and from the Moon.
-Now the advanced star sensor(i.e. sense many star simultaneous) has been developed for the optical CCD technique improved\cite{khh92}.
+When GPS and INS is still not ripe, Celestial Navigation System (CNS) be spread to aeronautics by US (B-52, B-1B, B-2A, C-141A, SR-71, F22 et al.) and Soviet (TU-16, TU-95, TU-160 et al.) \citep{pdl+01, w07}.
+Then the star tracker (i.e. track one star or planet or angle between it) \citep{mf63} be used to determine the attitude of the spacecraft in help orient the Apollo spacecraft enroute to and from the Moon.
+Now the advanced star sensor (i.e. sense many star simultaneous) has been developed for the application of optical CCD technique \citep{khh92}.